 They can, however, sue you for things that aren’t covered under the workers’ comp portion of your policy.
 Employer’s liability insurance is also included in your policy to pay for court costs and legal fees if you’re involved in such a lawsuit.

 Discover how these and other factors influence your workers’ compensation cost.
-You may also contact us directly to speak with an in-house agent who can answer your questions and help you with a quote.
+You may also start a quote online, or contact us directly to speak with an in-house agent who can help you find coverage.

-Get workers’ compensation insurance through the Progressive Advantage® Business Program.
+How to get workers’ comp insurance through the Progressive Advantage® Business Program.

 We’ve partnered with select insurers who offer workers’ comp insurance in the following states: